tangentsoft/pidp8i/doc/uwfocal-manual.md

 15.13.

-The program `QUIT`s whenever an error occurs, thus all pending operations are cancelled and in general it is impossible to resume *precisely* at the point of interruption, but it is often possible to make the necessary changes, perhaps update a few variables with direct commands, and then restart from a point close to where the error
+The program `QUIT`s whenever an error occurs, thus all pending operations are canceled, and in general it is impossible to resume *precisely* at the point of interruption, but it is often possible to make the necessary changes, perhaps update a few variables with direct commands, and then restart from a point close to where the error